-As part of this report, we have attached design drawings for the construction of this new access bridge.
-The design drawings show the subject bridge location and the details of the new access bridge installation.
+As part of this report, we have attached design drawings for the construction of these two replacement access bridges.
+The design drawings show the subject bridge locations and the details of the new access bridge installations.
 The design drawings are attached to the back of this report and are labelled Appendix "REI-E".

-Also attached, we have prepared Specifications which set out the required construction details for the proposed bridge installation, which also includes Standard Specifications within Appendix "REI-C".
+Also attached, we have prepared Specifications which set out the required construction details for the proposed bridge installations, which also includes Standard Specifications within Appendix "REI-C".